matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 13. Visualizing read / write barriers while using synchronized / volatile

-- We should use synchronized keyword to make execution of a method or block exclusive
+- We should use synchronized keyword to make execution of a method or block exclusive.
-- Apart from making a sint of code atomic synchronized and volatile keywords also provides read/write barrier
+- Apart from making a code atomic synchronized and volatile keywords also provides read/write barrier

 ```java
 class Counter {